-The Guidelines also point out that the attending physician may possibly incur some conflicts and legal liability during this process.
-As mentioned above, if the patient requests privacy, this supersedes the doctor's obligation to inform a pharmacist or other health care workers about the patient's decision.71 Here, the doctor might knowingly be forced to put these other health professionals in the position of partaking in an act they cannot condone morally.
-Again, if a physician decides to procure the medicine from the pharmacist personally, the physician incurs the legal liability "for the preservation and timely delivery of the medication."72 If doctors are present at an assisted suicide of a patient who cannot self-administer the medication without help, these professionals encounter a legally ambiguous situation.
-The Act clearly prohibits ending a patient's life "by lethal injection, mercy killing or euthanasia," but does not provide guidance on the degree of assistance a doctor may provide to enable the patient to self-administer the drug.
-The Guidelines suggest that the healthcare worker make certain that "the patient remains in control of the decision, timing and every aspect of the action."73
+The Guidelines also point out that the attending physician may incur some conflicts and legal liability during this process.
+As mentioned above, if the patient requests privacy, this supersedes the doctor's obligation to inform a pharmacist or other health care worker about the patient's decision.
+Here, the doctor might knowingly be forced to put these other health professionals in the position of partaking in an act they cannot condone morally.
+Again, if a physician decides to procure the medicine from the pharmacist personally, the physician incurs the legal liability for the "preservation and timely delivery of the medication."
+105 If doctors are present at an assisted suicide of a patient who cannot selfadminister the medication, these professionals encounter a legally ambiguous situation.
+The Act clearly prohibits ending a patient's life "by lethal injection, mercy killing or active euthanasia," but does not provide guidance on the degree of assistance a doctor may provide to enable the patient to self-administer the drug.
+106 The Guidelines suggest that the health care worker make certain that "the patient remains in control of the decision, timing, and every aspect of the action."107

 The doctor who is present when a patient takes a lethal medication also takes on the responsibility of providing life-saving measures if the patient then has a change of mind.
 The Act makes clear that the patient can rescind the decision at any point, even after ingestion of medication.
-If the patient does so, the attending physician then has the responsibility to decide what constitutes appropriate action.
-The doctor's ability to act is made more difficult if the patient's wish to rescind is communicated by the family.
-The Act makes clear that only the patient can rescind the decision.
-Here, the doctor is faced with the difficult task of determining the patient's true wishes and acting accordingly.74 The Guidelines suggest that the attending physician can be best protected in this scenario by having the patient complete an advance written directive before the medication is taken.
-In such a directive, the patient can appoint a health care representative autho-
+If the patient does so, the attending physician then has the respon-